huhailinguist/huhailinguist.github.io/index.md

 I am an Assistant Professor in the Translation Department at Shanghai Jiao Tong University.

-I work in the field of Computational Linguistics (or Natural Language Processing), building, evaluating and understanding computational models that understand and produce human languages.
+I work in the field of Computational Linguistics (or Natural Language Processing), which involves building, evaluating and interpreting computational models that understand and produce human languages.

 I received my PhD degree in (Computational) Linguistics from the Department of Linguistics at [Indiana University Bloomington](https://linguistics.indiana.edu/){:target="_blank"} (IU).
 I was very lucky to be advised by [Larry Moss](https://iulg.sitehost.iu.edu/moss/){:target="_blank"} (Math) and [Sandra Kübler](https://cl.indiana.edu/~skuebler/){:target="_blank"} (Computational Linguistics).
 I also work closely with [Chien-Jer Charles Lin](https://ealc.indiana.edu/people/lin-chien-jer-charles.html) and [Patrícia Amaral](https://spanport.indiana.edu/about/faculty/amaral-patricia.html).